-C. Filing Audit Reports (Education Code Section 41020 [h])
+B. Filing Audit Reports (E.C.
+41020 (h))

-1. Annual audit reports must be filed electronically no later than December 15 by the certified public accounting (CPA) firm that performed the audit.
-The firm must file a copy of the report with the following:
+- 1. Annual audit reports must be filed electronically no later than December 15 by the certified public accounting (CPA) firm that performed the audit.
+The firm must file a copy of the report with the following: - a.

-- a.
 The county superintendent of schools of the county in which the LEA is located. - b.
 The California Department of Education (CDE). - c.
 The State Controller's Office (SCO). - 2.
-Education Code Section 47605 (m) requires each nonprofit charter school to submit a copy of its annual audit to the chartering entity, the SCO, the county superintendent of schools of the county in which the charter school is located, and the CDE, by December 15 of each year. - 3.
-Delays (Education Code Section 41020.2) - a.
-The county superintendent of schools may investigate the causes of the delay and take action if the auditors do not file the audit report with the county superintendent by December 15.
-The CDE and SCO may also contact the county office if the audit reports are not received by December 15. - b.
+Education Code Section 47605 (m) requires each nonprofit charter school to submit a copy of its annual audit to the charter authorizing entity, the SCO, the county superintendent of schools of the county in which the charter school is located, and the CDE, by December 15 of each year. - 3.
+Delays (E.C.
+41020.2) - a.
+The county superintendent of schools may investigate the causes of the delay and take action if the auditors do not file the audit report with the county superintendent by December 15. - b.
 The county superintendent is responsible to initiate one of the following actions: - i.
-The county superintendent may grant an extension for the audit, after consultation with the district governing board and the auditors, and with the consent of the SCO and the SPI. - ii.
-The Department of Education's guidelines state that extensions will be granted only under extraordinary circumstances.
-The request must be received by both the SCO and the CDE no later than December 1.
-Prior to December 15, the SCO and CDE will review the request and accompanying justification and provide notification as to whether the extension is granted or denied. - iii.
+The county superintendent may grant an extension for the audit, after consultation with the district governing board and the auditors, and with the consent of the SCO and the SPI.

+- ii.
+The CDE's guidelines state that extensions will be granted only under extraordinary circumstances.
+The request must be received by both the SCO and the CDE no later than December 15.
+The SCO and CDE will review the request and accompanying justification and provide notification of whether the extension is granted or denied.
+The SCO provides guidelines on extensions on its website under Information and Instructions, Filing Extension. - iii.
 The county superintendent may contract with another audit firm to complete the audit, after consultation with the district governing board, the auditors, and the SCO.
-If the county superintendent contracts with another firm, the county superintendent should help the district initiate action to avoid payment to the original contracted audit firm. - iv.
+If the county superintendent contracts with another firm, the county superintendent should, to the extent possible, help the district initiate action to avoid payment to the original contracted audit firm. - iv.
 The county superintendent may ask the SCO to investigate the situation and initiate action. - c.
-Note: There is no provision in the law for an extension of a charter school audit.
-[EC 47605(m)]
+Note: There is no provision in the law for an extension of a charter school audit (E.C.
+47605(m))